 - Bendy material

-Fidgets can be great items to include in your “cool down” area, or other quiet and calming spaces in your classroom, as they can help with self-soothing.
-For some children, fidgets can also be helpful during group meeting time, as they offer a release of energy in a quiet, nondisruptive way, which helps them to focus more easily on the experience at hand.
-Just ensure the children understand the proper use of fidgets and comfort items (e.g., you may have to explain what they are for and they are to remain in one’s lap).
+Fidgets can be great items to include in your “cool down” area or other quiet and calming spaces in your classroom, as they can help with self-soothing.
+For some children, fidgets can also be helpful during group meeting time, as they offer a release of energy in a quiet, nondisruptive way, which helps children to focus more easily on the experience at hand.
+Just ensure that the children understand the proper use of fidgets and comfort items (you may have to explain or demonstrate what they are for, and they are to remain in one’s lap).

 Linked to Children’s Interests

 Children learn best when adults incorporate their interests.
 Whenever possible, adults should provide materials that capture children’s interests and extend their learning.
 For example, if a few children are very interested in construction equipment during the summer months, the teacher could turn the sensory table, block area, or a portion of the playground into a construction zone.
 Providing hard hats, shovels, measuring tools, gravel, or toy construction equipment can help spark children’s imaginations.
 If children are interested in fairy tales, this would be a good opportunity to stock the dress-up area with fancy outfits and wands, and to include fairy tale books in the library area.
 You could even offer recycled materials in the art area for children to construct their own fairy tale castles or forts.